 To find out more about the disclosure officer’s obligations, see the Information to public bodies section.

-No. The disclosure office is not empowered to make recommendations, unlike the Québec Ombudsman.
+No. The disclosure office is not empowered to make recommendations.
 The officer is responsible for determining whether wrongdoing has occurred based on the information collected.
 The officer must then report these findings to the highest administrative authority, who takes the appropriate corrective measures.

-For more information, see the reference document for public bodies (PDF, 615 KB, In French).
+For more information, see the reference document for public bodies (PDF, 615 KiB, in French).